Quantisan/privatise-data-release-web/README.md

 # privatise-data-release-web

-Web application for the privatise-data-release project
+A proof-of-concept web application for masking data with [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
+It is hosted on Heroku as [masking.io](http://masking.io) so the site might take a couple minutes to load.